Jim Stamatis

-Jim Stamatis (born Kiriaki, Greece) is a retired U.S.-Greek soccer forward and the chief executive officer of The Louis Berger Group.
+Jim Stamatis (born February 28, 1958) is an American former soccer midfielder and the chief executive officer of The Louis Berger Group.
 He played professionally in the North American Soccer League, Major Indoor Soccer League and American Soccer League.

 Youth and college

 Stamatis moved to the United States with his family as a youth.
 He attended Liberty High School in Lehigh Valley, Pennsylvania. and was selected to the All State Team in 1975.^{} After high school, he was recruited by many top colleges but elected to play at Penn State because of Coach Bahr's honesty that Stamatis would need to earn a place on the team.^{} Stamatis did work hard and developed into one of the top collegiate forwards.

 In 1978, Stamatis was named as a first team All American.
 The following year, Stamatis was selected as the 1979 winner of the Hermann Trophy, awarded annually to the most outstanding player in all of American college soccer.
 Penn State also made it to the NCAA championship semifinals that year before losing to eventual winners SIU-E.